If PBS receives ‘device.lmt’ flag in the OpenRTB request, it does the following anonymization:

 The enforcement strategy changed significantly between TCF 1.1 and TCF 2.0.
 TCF2 is a more nuanced and stricter policy.

-The user must provide legal basis for the host company to read/write cookies or /cookie_sync
+end users must provide legal basis for the host company to read/write cookies or /cookie_sync

 will return an empty response with no syncs and /setuid